Your blog, books, and social media presence are all open targets for people with negative attitudes. So, you need to learn how to deal with criticism.

 Book reviews are rarely real book reviews

 On most online book retailers, there is no heading saying book reviews.
-They are called Customer Reviews, customer Feedback or merely Comments.
+They are called Customer Reviews, Customer Feedback, or merely Comments.

-You will hardly ever find anything approaching literary criticism in the form of a balanced seven-hundred-word review.
+You will hardly ever find anything approaching literary criticism in the form of a balanced seven-hundred-word book review.

-It’s easy to say I know, and hard to accept.
-But most people are not stupid, and they will have the same reaction as you to an obviously baseless or nasty review.
+It’s easy to say I know and hard to accept.
+But most people are not silly.
+They will have the same reaction as you to an obviously baseless or nasty review.

 Controlling your blog comments